OpenPrinting/openprinting.github.io/_posts/2022-10-20-OpenPrinting News - October 2022.md

 There I will be accompanied by Zdenek Dohnal from Red Hat, Johannes Meixner from SUSE, and Deepak Patankar, former GSoC contributor and now mentor, presenting about their contributions and their integration in OpenPrinting.
 And after our presentations, we have an extended questions and discussion part.
 Depending on the room where this session will take place, we can also connect Aveek Basu from OpenPrinting and one or another (former) GSoC contributor.
 And if there is more discussion time needed, we can create spontaneous BoFs to continue the discussion.
 Unfortunately, I was not able to get BoFs pre-scheduled.

-We also will help all these attendees who have relatives or friends who are still stuck in Windows (and also WSL developers who need to test), to make their old printers working again.
+We also will help all these attendees who have relatives or friends who are still stuck in Windows (and also WSL developers who need to boot into Windows for testing), to make their old printers working again.
 I will show in a 10-min lightning talk that one can easily run our Printer Application Snaps in WSL under Windows, as described in our [HOWTO](/wsl-printer-app/).
 So do not miss

 > Save Legacy Printers under Windows with WSL and Printer Applications